MicrosoftDocs/biztalk-docs/biztalk/core/how-to-install-the-inline-and-adapter-versions-of-the-service-oriented-solution.md

     2. Close all of the dialog boxes.

-#### To configure the stub Pending Transactions Web service (for using the inline version without a mainframe)
+#### Configure the stub Pending Transactions Web service (for using the inline version without a mainframe)

 1. In the **Internet Information Services (IIS) Manager**, expand **Web Sites**, right-click the **Default Web Site**, point to **New**, and then click **Virtual Directory** to run **Virtual Directory Creation Wizard**.